Townhouse | 2 bedrooms | sleeps 4

-Over 500 years old and newly restyled in traditional style, yet with all modern conveniences, this quirky house would be perfect for families or couples seeking a relaxed base for exploring the magnificent countryside, multi Medaille d'Or winning vineyards & chateaux and related outdoor pursuits including kayaking, horse riding, climbing & wine tasting.
+Over 500 years old and newly refurbished in traditional style, yet with all modern conveniences, this quirky house would be perfect for families or couples seeking a relaxed base for exploring the magnificent countryside, multi Medaille d'Or winning vineyards & chateaux and related outdoor pursuits including kayaking, horse riding, climbing & wine tasting.

 COMPLEMENTARY BOTTLE OF LOCAL WINE CHILLED READY FOR YOUR ARRIVAL!

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Nice Airport 78 km, Nearest railway: Les Arcs/Draguignan SNCF 1 km|

 |Family friendly||Suitable for children over 5, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

 Features and Facilities

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Washing machine|